mongodb/specifications/source/connection-string/connection-string-spec.md

 2. MongoClient hosts and options
 3. Connection String hosts and options

-Q: Why WARN level warning on unknown options rather than throwing an exception?\
-It is responsible to inform users of possible misconfigurations and both methods achieve that.
+Q: Why WARN level warning on unknown options rather than throwing an exception?<br> It is responsible to inform users of possible misconfigurations and both methods achieve that.
 However, there are conflicting requirements of a Connection String.
 One goal is that any given driver should be configurable by a connection string but different drivers and languages have different feature sets.
 Another goal is that Connection Strings should be portable and as such some